-To provide a better user experience and still maintain the required level of security, the storage zone can leverage anti-virus solutions through an ICAP interface.
-Upon receiving new and updated files, the storage zone controller hosts will add the file to the scanning queue.
-The file is sent via ICAP to the anti-virus servers and after scanning the file the anti-virus servers return the result.
-The storage zone controller hosts upload this status to be addded to the file metadata stored inside the Content Collaboration management plane.
-Based on the configured anti-virus policy for the tenant account, users will then be restricted in the ability to download or share files that are flagged infected.
+To provide a better user experience and still maintain the required level of security, the storage zone can apply antivirus solutions through an ICAP interface.
+Upon receiving new and updated files, the storage zone controller hosts add the file to the scanning queue.
+The file is sent via ICAP to the antivirus servers and after scanning the file the antivirus servers return the result.
+The storage zone controller hosts upload this status to be added to the file metadata stored inside the Content Collaboration management plane.
+Based on the configured antivirus policy for the tenant account, users will then be restricted in the ability to download or share files that are flagged infected.

-- Available Mbytes: Should not drop below a sustained value of 20% of total available RAM.
+- Available Mbytes: It is not recommended to drop below a sustained value of 20% of total available RAM.

-- Pages Input/Sec: Should not exceed 15.
+- Pages Input/Sec: It is not recommended to exceed 15.
 The lower the value the better the performance of the storage zone controller.

-- Pages/Sec: Should not exceed a sustained value of 5 or higher.
+- Pages/Sec: Cannot exceed a sustained value of 5 or higher.

-- % Disk Time: Should not exceed a sustained value of 50% or higher.
+- % Disk Time: It is not recommended to exceed a sustained value of 50% or higher.

-- Average Disk Queue Length: Should not exceed the number of spindles plus 2.
+- Average Disk Queue Length: It is not recommended to exceed the number of spindles plus 2.

-- Average Disk Read Queue Length: Should be below 2.
+- Average Disk Read Queue Length: It is not recommended to be below 2.

-- Average Disk Write Queue Length: Should be below 4.
+- Average Disk Write Queue Length: It is not recommended to be below 4.

-- Average Disk Sec/Read: The average should be 15ms or lower, with maximums of 25ms.
+- Average Disk Sec/Read: The average is not recommended to be 15 ms or lower, with maximums of 25 ms.

-- Average Disk Sec/Write: The average should be 15ms or lower, with maximums of 25ms.
+- Average Disk Sec/Write: The average is not recommended to be 15 ms or lower, with maximums of 25 ms.

-The processor performance monitors should be done against the system, as well as for the W3WP process running the storage zone controller app.
+The processor performance monitors cannot be done against the system, and for the W3WP process running the storage zone controller app.
 If the values are close to each other, then the web services are consuming the CPU, if not then other processes are impacting the performance of the system.

-- % Privileged Time: Should not exceed a sustained value of 75% or higher.
+- % Privileged Time: Cannot exceed a sustained value of 75% or higher.

-- % Processor Time: Should not exceed a sustained value of 85% or higher.
+- % Processor Time: Cannot exceed a sustained value of 85% or higher.